gedeschaines/robotics-toolbox-python/README.md

 * Non-convergent inverse kinematic iterations do not produce the same error norms among Python 2, 3 and Octave, which may indicate an implementation error in the ikine function or affects of possible differences in numerical precision of utilized linear algebra library functions.
+It was noted that on an Ubuntu 16.04 platform, Pythons 2.7.12 and 3.5.2 with Numpy 1.11.0 gave identical results for the inverse kinematic test cases which tends to indicate differing results may be attributed to the Numpy versions.
 * Clamping joint movements in the ikine solver iteration loop is needed to produce realistic manipulator motion.
 * RTB for Python and Octave 4 currently use 'lsode' method to integrate differential